-Between technological advancement, societal change and industry transformation, only one constant remains in today’s workforce: change.
-For today’s leaders, this dynamic environment requires adaptive leadership.
+Between technological advancement, societal change and industry transformation, only one constant remains in today’s business climate: change.
+For today’s leaders, the challenges of an ever-changing environment require adaptive leadership.

-Adaptive leadership is anchored in four dimensions for approaching volatile business environments:
+Adaptive leadership is anchored by four principles, or practices, for approaching the challenges of volatile business environments:

-- Leading with empathy.
-Empathetic leaders can better understand challenges and inspire groups to collaborate together.
-This also requires leaders to partner with independent employees and recognize these colleagues, instead of incentivizing based on tasks alone.
+Empathetic leaders can better understand challenges and inspire groups to collaborate.
+This also requires leaders to partner with independent employees and recognize these colleagues’ contributions, instead of incentivizing based on tasks alone.

-Other changes are a combination of the two, where some learning may be required.
-In the earlier example, perhaps the organization really needs to better understand the drop in sales before launching the marketing campaign, or the customer service force needs retraining.
+At times, the challenges and needed changes are a combination of the two, where some learning may be required.
+In the earlier technical example, perhaps the organization really needs to better understand the drop in sales before launching the marketing campaign.
+Has the marketplace changed, requiring the organization adapt their positioning?

 Adaptive leaders are often deep in the action, working with stakeholders and trying to develop the solutions.
 But sometimes, leaders need to “get on the balcony” for a more strategic view, the American Management Association advises.
 From the balcony view, leaders can see beyond the details of the action into the bigger picture: the way the action influences the strategy and the bigger context for all the input received while pursuing a solution.

 This isn’t always as easy as it sounds, as gripping all the details tightly can be tempting for leaders, particularly those in the midst of transformative change.
 However, this balcony view is essential because it forces others to do the work they should be doing and allows the leader to see how all the moving pieces work together.
 Often, this can provide the necessary insight to help harness the change that most needs to be implemented.